gkonovalov/android-vad/README.md

 This VAD library can process audio in real-time utilizing [Gaussian Mixture Model](http://en.wikipedia.org/wiki/Mixture_model#Gaussian_mixture_model) (GMM) which helps identify presence of human speech in an audio sample that contains a mixture of speech and noise.
-VAD work offline and all computations done on device.
+VAD work offline and all processing done on device.

 Library based on
 [WebRTC VAD](https://chromium.googlesource.com/external/webrtc/+/branch-heads/43/webrtc/common_audio/vad/)